 Structure of the heart

-The heart can be found at the center of the chest, underneath the sternum in a thoracic compartment.
-It is made up of four chambers and several valves that regulate the normal flow of blood within the body.
+The heart can be found at the chest's center, underneath the sternum in a thoracic compartment.
+It comprises four chambers and several valves that regulate the normal flow of blood within the body.

-Two chambers called atria are located in the upper portion of the heart and receive oxygen-free blood.
-The valves that separate these chambers are called atrioventricular valves which are composed of the tricuspid valve on the left and the mitral valve on the right.
+Two chambers called atria are located in the upper portion of the heart with the left atrium receiving oxygen-rich blood and the right receiving oxygen-free blood.
+The valves that separate these chambers are called atrioventricular valves, composed of the tricuspid valve on the left and the mitral valve on the right.

-On the other hand, ventricles are chambers found on the lower portion of the heart; they pump oxygen-enriched blood into all organs of the body, reaching even the smallest cells.
-Similar to the atria, the ventricular chambers are also separated by valves.
+On the other hand, ventricles are chambers found on the lower portion of the heart; they pump oxygen-enriched blood into the body's organs, reaching even the smallest cells.
+Similar to the atria, valves also separate the ventricular chambers.
 Collectively-termed as semilunar valves, these are comprised of the pulmonary and aortic valves.

 Easy to edit vector illustration of anatomy of heart.
 Image Credit: Snapgalleria / Shutterstock

 The heart also has a wall that is composed of three layers: the outer layer epicardium (thin layer), the middle layer myocardium (thick layer), and the innermost layer endocardium (thin layer).
 The myocardium is thick because it is made up of cardiac muscle fibers.

-With regular functioning, the heart is continuously able to supply a sufficient amount of oxygen to all parts of the body.
+With regular functioning, the heart can continuously supply a sufficient amount of oxygen to all parts of the body.

 Function of the heart

-The heart is the main organ in the circulatory system, the structure primarily responsible for delivering the circulation of blood and transportation of nutrients in all parts of the body.
-This continuous task uplifts the role of the heart as a vital organ whose normal operation is constantly required.
+The heart is the main organ in the circulatory system, the structure is primarily responsible for delivering blood circulation and transportation of nutrients in all parts of the body.
+This continuous task uplifts the heart's role as a vital organ whose normal operation is constantly required.

 The performance of the heart could now be easily monitored when any cardiovascular problem or disorder is suspected.
 For instance, a regularly abnormal heartbeat or beats per minute are characteristic of a heart-related illness.
-This is because a heartbeat is a manifestation of the oxygen-reloading process in the heart that is made up of two phases.
+This is because a heartbeat is a manifestation of the heart's oxygen-reloading process that is made up of two phases.